WinDerek/reinforce-py/README.md

 # REINFORCEpy

-The naming of this repository is showing respect to [REINFORCEjs](https://github.com/karpathy/reinforcejs)
+> The naming of this repository is showing respect to [REINFORCEjs](https://github.com/karpathy/reinforcejs)

+**REINFORCEpy** is a reinforcement learning library that implements several common RL algorithms, all with web demos.
+In particular, the library currently supports:

+- Dynamic Programming methods
+- Temporal-Difference Learning (SARSA / Q-Learning)
+- (TODO) Deep Q-Learning for Q-Learning with function approximation with Neural Networks
+- (TODO) Stochastic/Deterministic Policy Gradients and Actor Critic architectures for dealing with continuous action spaces

 ## Screenshots